 database: database-name

-collection: collection-name
+collection: collection-or-alias-name

 index: index-name